Real structures on symmetric spaces: Number of equivalence classes

-\begin{example} We pursue Example~\ref{ex4}.
-We saw that $G/H$ has a ($G,\sigma_s$)-equivariant real structure if and only if $s$ is even or $t=\gcd(r,n)$ is odd.
+We saw that $G/H$ has a ($G,\sigma_s$)-equiva\-riant real structure if and only if $s$ is even or $t=\gcd(r,n)$ is odd.
 Moreover, the group $N_G(H)/H$ is cyclic, so Corollary \ref{cor:number-cyclic} applies.
 We find that the the number of equivalence classes of $(G,\sigma_s)$-equivariant real structures on $G/H$ is given by

 \end{example}